Standardization: 19th century developments

+Early 20th century

 The Engineering Standards Committee was established in London in 1901 as the world's first national standards body.
 It subsequently extended its standardization work and became the British Engineering Standards Association in 1918, adopting the name British Standards Institution in 1931 after receiving its Royal Charter in 1929.
 The national standards were adopted universally throughout the country, and enabled the markets to act more rationally and efficiently, with an increased level of cooperation.

 After the First World War, similar national bodies were established in other countries.
 The Deutsches Institut für Normung was set up in Germany in 1917, followed by its counterparts, the American National Standard Institute and the French Commission Permanente de Standardisation, both in 1918.

+International structure of standardization

 Regional standards organization

-At a regional level (e.g. Europa, the Americas, Africa, etc) or at subregional level (e.g. Mercosur, Andean Community, South East Asia, South East Africa, etc), several Regional Standardization Organizations exist (see also Standards Organization).
+At a regional level (e.g. Europe, the Americas, Africa, etc) or at subregional level (e.g. Mercosur, Andean Community, South East Asia, South East Africa, etc), several Regional Standardization Organizations exist (see also Standards Organization).

-There are three regional standards organizations in Europe known as European Standardization Organizations (ESOs), or European standards bodies.
+There are three regional standards organizations in Europe, which are known as European Standardization Organizations (ESOs), or European standards bodies.
 CEN, CENELEC, and ETSI are recognized via the EU's Regulation on Standardization (Regulation (EU) 1025/2012).
 (Note: Originally CEN and CELELEC were the two "European standards bodies" which were recognised to be "particularly competent" in the field of standardisation.)
 CEN develops standards for numerous kinds of products, materials, services and processes.
 Some sectors covered by CEN include transport equipment and services, chemicals, construction, consumer products, defence and security, energy, food and feed, health and safety, healthcare, digital sector, machinery or services.
 The European Committee for Electrotechnical Standardization (CENELEC) is the European Standardization organization developing standards in the electrotechnical area and corresponding to the International Electrotechnical Commission (IEC) in Europe.